 Our aim is to ensure consistent high standards of behaviour.
 We are a happy, caring school and that is because we have high expectations of the children in this area.

 We care deeply for our children and believe it is important that if children need to be reprimanded we make it clear that it is their behaviour we are rejecting, not them.

 Fair and consistent sanctions

 Our aim is to create an air of ordered freedom in school, but clear limits will be defined and the children will be encouraged to assume responsibility for their own behaviour.

-The Levels of Behaviour posters are displayed throughout the school and made explicit to the children.
+The Levels of Behaviour poster is displayed throughout the school and made explicit to the children.
 Each level lists the types of behaviour that would be categorised at that level, and the range of sanctions that can be used at the teacher’s discretion.
-See the FS & KS1 poster here and the KS2 poster here.

 We want to work collaboratively with parents to uphold and maintain the culture of positive behaviour and the system of sanctions for problem behaviour, and to maintain a zero tolerance approach to bullying and discrimination.
 Please see our full anti-bullying policy here and the Anti-bullying Charter reviewed by the School Council here.

 Children displaying problem behaviours that are frequent or serious in nature would always trigger not only sanctions, but also concern, and we would seek to work together with parents towards a solution.
 Our exclusion policy can be found here.